-Introduction to Healthcare Administration: History, Economics, and Theory A grade of B or above is required in this course.
+Introduction to Healthcare Administration: History, Economics, and Theory

 This course provides a review of healthcare organizations and enables students to develop an understanding of the history of the US healthcare system.
 Topics include the evolution of healthcare delivery and theory during a time of economic, financial, and regulatory challenges with emphasis on political and social forces.
 In response to these influences, the focus of studies includes analysis of the impact of the evolving consumer movement and the various approaches used to maintain efficient and effective organizational structures.